 The Optical Detection Module has been designed for universal operation.
 The occupancy bus is compatible to work with any Free-mo module that follows the Northern California Free-mo wiring standards for the occupancy bus.

 * Microprocessor controlled for smooth signal operation.

-* Low power consumption with an operating range between 8 and 18 volts, AC or DC.
+* Low power consumption.
+Operates on 12 volts, AC or DC.

 * Follows the Northern California Free-mo wiring standards.

 * RJ45 jacks provide easy occupancy bus connections.

 * Easy to install.